microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 - face recognition
 - video encoding (*if required*)

-If adding large numbers of faces to the database you will need to start considering storage and memory requirements.
+When adding large numbers of faces to the database, you will need to start considering storage and memory requirements.
 Each face descriptor must be loaded into memory for matching, so you need to have enough memory on each of the machines where Media Server is running.
 Each descriptor is roughly 5KB in size, so each GB of RAM can hold approximately 200,000 faces.

 In this tutorial, we have used a local `mediaserver.db` to store our trained faces.
-In production, you should configure an external database such as PostgrSQL, as described in the [admin guide](https://www.microfocus.com/documentation/idol/IDOL_12_1/MediaServer/Guides/html/English/index.html#Getting_Started/Configure/_TRN_Set_up_databases.htm).
+In production, you should configure an external database such as PostgrSQL, as described in the [admin guide](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer/Guides/html/English/index.html#Getting_Started/Configure/_TRN_Set_up_databases.htm).

 ## PART IV - People counting: an example of app integration